Differentiability of the pressure in non-compact spaces: Differentiability of the pressure in the compact case

 \section{Differentiability of the pressure in the compact case}

 In this section the dynamical systems considered are continuous maps defined on compact spaces.
-We define the pressure and describe in detail its differentiability properties, both from the topological and measure theoretic point of view.
+We define the pressure and describe in detail its differentiability properties, both from the topological and measure theoretic point of view: the former is relatively well known in the field, but the latter statements are new in this context.
 The particular case of sub-shifts of finite type is then given as a standard application.